Sir John Monash, Personal Files Book 12, 2 May - 31 May 1916, Part 1

 From the moment the operation begins, the closest liaison must be established, in accordance

-Division should be attached to the Headquarters of Divisions in the front so as to follow every
+Division should be attached to the Headquarters of the Divisions in front so as to follow every

 development of the action.
 As soon as it is known where the reserve division is to be put in,